 What Is Affinity Publisher?

-Publisher is designed to integrate with Affinity’s other apps, Photo and Designer, which will allow users to seamlessly create and edit images before integrating them into Publisher layouts.
+Through technology called StudioLink, Publisher can be integrated with Affinity’s other apps, Photo and Designer, allowing users to seamlessly create and edit images before integrating them into Publisher layouts.

 What’s the Difference Between Affinity Publisher and Adobe InDesign?

 For budget-conscious creatives, the main advantage of Affinity Publisher is that it's excellent value, retailing at just £48.99 (around $64 and AU$87) for the single app download.
 Users aren't tied into a subscription model, an irritant for some Adobe users.